-Emotional Writing: One Surprising Method for Capturing Readers' Emotions
+Emotional Writing: One Surprising Method for Creating Emotion in Your Readers

 As a writer, you’ve probably learned that story is not about what happens.
 Rather, it’s about how the events affect the protagonist.
 The plot points may appeal to the reader’s intellect, but you want to go deeper than that, reaching and stirring the coals of a reader’s emotions.
 That kind of emotional writing is when you make a real connection, establishing something meaningful between writer and reader.

 But how is this done?
 How do you reach beyond the plot points and offer your reader something more?
-There are a number of ways to accomplish this, but I’m going to focus on one technique that might surprise you.
+There are a number of ways to accomplish this, but I’m going to focus on one technique for writing emotional scenes that might surprise you.

 Something surprising

 Emotion is complex.
 We never experience a single, isolated emotion.
 Instead, the emotions that sweep through us are a continually changing, multi-layered twist of complicated and often conflicting thoughts and feelings.
+We each carry deep emotions and a range of emotion, often at the same time.

 When you write a scene where something happens to evoke emotion in your character, you probably have your character feel and express the most obvious emotion so your reader can feel it too.
 It’s only logical.